-Pennsylvania today is home to more than 810,000 immigrants.
-Without the addition of more foreign-born residents, Pennsylvania’s population would have declined by almost 78,000 people between 2010 and 2014.
-Instead, immigrants are bolstering the state’s economy and working in a wide range of different industries—many of which are growing and important parts of the local economy—including computer systems design, pharmaceuticals and medicines, and agriculture.
+Pennsylvania today is home to more than 860,000 immigrants.
+Without the addition of more foreign-born, Pennsylvania’s population would have declined by more than 80,000 people between 2010 and 2016.
+Instead, immigrants are bolstering the state’s economy and working in a wide range of different industries – many of which are growing and important parts of the local economy – including computer systems design, pharmaceuticals and medicines, and agriculture.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Pennsylvania where immigrants are far more likely to be of working age than the U.S.-born population.

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In Pennsylvania, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
 Foreign-born workers currently make up one in ten entrepreneurs in the state, despite accounting for 6.8 percent of Pennsylvania’s population.